The two RV Gypsies had major RV mechanical problems

 Arriving in Alaska, the two RV Gypsies made several other stops, a lunch break at a restaurant, Tok, and more, plus they took some photos under the Alaska Pipeline at the Tanana River.
 By then it was 9:25 Alaska time (10:25 Yukon time).
 They arrived in Fairbanks around 11 p.m.
 Alaska time and parked their car in the front of the RV repair shop, which of course was closed at that hour.
 Two other RVs were already there for service.

 Along the way, the two RV Gypsies had noted three bridges that would be a problem for the tow truck to fit under with their RV.
-So they called the tow truck driver Jason several times to tell him where the problems would be, but Jason did not return calls.
+So they called the tow truck driver Jason several times to tell him where the problems would be, but Jason did NOT return their calls.
 The two RV Gypsies sat in their car, always thinking the tow truck was maybe two hours behind them.
-But 2 a.m. rolled around and no call from Jason and no tow truck and RV.
+But 2 a.m. rolled around and NO call from Jason and NO tow truck and RV.
 The sun had "set" around 12:30 that night but it was still very light outside, not even dusk.
 The sun rose at 3:30 a.m.
 And the two RV Gypsies had no sleep while sitting in their small, uncomfortable car and still had not heard from Jason.

 Eventually the two RV Gypsies drove to the northern-most Denny's in the world for some food, which was terrible and the place was dirty.
 To make this long story shorter, the tow truck and RV arrived at NOON on July 8th.

-It took from July 7, 2016 to August 7, 2016 for the RV to finally be repaired at Cummins, 1921 Sanduri Ave in Fairbanks, Alaska - that's a full month, not to mention the problem really began on June 17th in Canada.
+It took from July 7, 2016 to August 7, 2016 for the RV to finally be repaired at Cummins, 1921 Sanduri Ave in Fairbanks, Alaska - that is a full month, not to mention the problem really began on June 17th in Canada.
 Estimated cost $40,000.
 So the two RV Gypsies drove off and headed towards Tok, Alaska.
 However, 26 miles down the road (just past North Pole) the RV blew the front passenger side tire.
 (The one that was fixed in Watson Lake - ha ha.)
 They were right by Eielson Air Force base.
 Signs all said, "NO parking, NO stopping, NO photography."
 Yet it took about 1-1/2 hour before two military personnel with big rifles came by to ask why the two RV Gypsies parked their RV there.
 By then, the tire repair truck was already there putting a new tire on the RV at a cost around $800 (it was a Sunday).

-About 95 miles further down the road, the two RV Gypsies took a break in Delta Junction and Lee checked to see if everything was okay with the RV and toad.
+About 95 miles further down the road, the two RV Gypsies took a break in Delta Junction and Lee Duquette checked to see if everything was okay with the RV and toad.
 And sad to say, the RV had an oil leak, so Lee had to drive the RV back to Fairbanks.
 A part had to be ordered, so that meant another delay leaving town.
 But on August 9, 2016, the two RV Gypsies got to leave Fairbanks and head out of Alaska.
 Unfortunately all of this delay meant that they did not get to some of the places they wanted to get to while in Alaska.

 August 10, 2016, the two RV Gypsies got 26 miles out of Tok, and the dreaded "Stop Engine" light came on.
-Again, work was not done properly because a hose was against something hot and melted which caused the coolant to leak.
+Again, work was not done properly because a hose was against something hot and melted, which caused the coolant to leak.
 Lee Duquette had to get under the RV and drain out the rest of the leak, then take a part of the hose back into town (good thing they had a car).
 He bought a hose, coolant and clamps and drove back to the RV.
 He did get it fixed, but it was a rough job and a lot of work, plus a total of five-hours.

 So they drove their RV back to Tok and parked at Sourdough Campground for the night.
 The RV was fine for awhile, but they still had to get to Forest City, Iowa because they had 3 slide-outs that would not go out.
 They called the Winnebago Factory in April and the best they could do was to get a September 12th appointment.
 So the two RV Gypsies headed on out of Alaska and worked their way to that repair.